find your perfect postgrad program

 Graduate Cover Letter

 But how exactly should you go about writing a cover letter?
 After all, surely everything important has been said in your CV?
 Not true!
-Think of your CV as a list of all the necessary points, and the graduate cover letter as someone taking a highlighting, picking pertinent points, and then writing more about them.
-You can also highlight things that might not have made it to the CV, but that are still relevant – maybe a particular hobby, or general skill gained outside of work.
+Think of your CV as a list of all the necessary points, and the graduate cover letter as someone highlighting the pertinent points, and then writing more about them.
+You can also highlight things that might not have made it to the CV, but that are still relevant – maybe a particular hobby or general skill gained outside of work.

 Generally, there’s a set way you want to write a cover letter, just as there is with CVs.
 This doesn’t mean that you can’t be original or unique in the content, just that there are certain things you should aim to get in.
-Generally the follow pattern is good to follow:
+Generally, the format below is a solid guide.

 Dear [Name],

-Paragraph explaining why the company appeals to you – try to be specific ‘because this particular area...’, rather than a general ‘because it’s a world-leader’.
+Paragraph explaining why the company appeals to you – try to be specific to that company and role ‘because this particular area...’, rather than a general ‘because it’s a world-leader’.

 Conclusion, pointing out again your commitment to the role, and a suggestion for them to get in touch.